 The organizational chart—also called an organigram—is a type of hierarchical tree diagram used for visualizing formal organizational structures.

 The org chart was invented by engineer Daniel McCallum at the Erie Railroad company in the Mid 1800s.
 McCallum created a diagram representing departments, employees, and roles to improve the flow of information at the company.

 The organizational chart evolved over the years, from the inverted tree-like structure through pyramid-shaped diagrams to a matrix and entirely flat representations.

 How to Use Org Charts for Visual Collaboration 👁

 Organizational charts use parent/child coding to signify formal relationships between people in a team, company, or organization.

 Of course, you can also use org charts to visualize other types of hierarchical systems.
 This can include product groups/families, processes, and workflows.

 Taskade Org Chart Workflow 🐑

 Taskade’s Org Chart view lets you easily map out hierarchical structures in a top-down workflow.
-Let’s use it to organize the produce from our shopping vertically.
+Let’s use it to organize the branches and nodes of our mind map vertically.

 The top-down workflow shows the importance of each category of items in the hierarchy.
 You can easily add new elements to the pool or drag-and-drop to reorganize.